The Levelwise Finite Generation of Free Tambara Functors: Introduction

 \subsection{Acknowledgements}

 This work was completed as part of the 2025 Mathematics REU program at the University of Chicago.
 I am deeply indebted to my REU mentor Noah Wisdom, for without his guidance this project would not have been possible.
-I would also like to thank David Chan, Danika Van Niel, and David Merhle for their patience and willingness to explain their work to me.
+I would also like to thank David Chan, Danika Van Niel, and David Mehrle for their patience and willingness to explain their work to me.
+I am incredibly grateful to Peter May for his comments, from which the organization of the paper has benefitted immensely.
+Furthermore, I would like to thank Michael A. Hill for his numerous suggested revisions and for identifying many important errors.